ruff-guy/Daily-Quotes-App-Widget/README.md

 No ads, no tracking, no cloud

 📌 License

 Free to use and modify for personal or educational purposes.
-(You may add a license file if desired.)

 🙌 Contributions